raspberrypilearning/turing-test-lessons/Lesson-1/lesson-plan-1.md

 - IDLE3

 Select a student randomly from the class.
 They must select one of the words from the board, stand up and point to someone else in the class who must then give the meaning of the word.
 That person then chooses the next person to pose a word.

-A computer works by executing statements one after another in a specific order.
-A given order of statements is called a **program**.
-Each program executes with a given **control flow** which describes which statement we are executing and what the next statement will be.

 ### Homework